 This course is part two of a three-part sequence which culminates in the instructional requirement for Firefighter I certification through the California State Fire Marshal's office.
-Instruction includes apparatus and equipment operation, ropes and knots, hose and nozzles, water supply, fire control, hazardous materials, confined spaces, sexual harassment prevention, communications, and ice rescue.
+Instruction includes donning and doffing the personal protective ensemble, donning and doffing self-contained breathing apparatus, knot tying and hoisting tools and equipment, fire hose and nozzles, water supply, fire control, confined space rescue awareness, ground ladder operations, property conservation, forcible entry tools and techniques, skills review, hazardous materials and weapons of mass destruction, fire service tools and equipment, building construction, fire behavior, and fire extinguisher selection and use, and operating within the Incident Command System.
 This is a physically demanding course and the curriculum conforms to standards for certification by the California State Board of Fire Services.